kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     |------------------------------------------|
 ```

 Each BucketAccess is meant to map to a unique service account in the OSP.
-Once the requested privileges have been granted, a secret by the name specified in `credentialsSecretName` in the BucketClaim is created.
-The secret will reside in the namespace of the BucketClaim.
+Once the requested privileges have been granted, a secret by the name specified in `credentialsSecretName` in the `BucketAccess` is created.
+The secret will reside in the namespace of the `BucketAccess`.
 The secret will contain either access keys or service account tokens based on the chosen authentication type.
 The format of this secret can be found [here](#bucketinfo)

 If this call returns successfully, the sidecar sets `AccessGranted` condition to `True` in the BucketAccess.